alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 lab, the truer this is.
-Industry labs tend to organize themselves around a grand vision, like "we can build a quantum computer", or "all AI needs is good scaling", and although these are very broad theses, more of the research direction is already sketched out by the team lead.
+Industry labs tend to organize themselves around a grand vision, like "we can build a quantum computer", or "all AI needs is good scaling", and although these are very broad theses, more of the research direction is already sketched out by the team leads.
 That leaves less research direction for you to figure out.

 So, you might not have a mentor in industry, but in a PhD program, it's possible your advisor doesn't mentor you either!
 Based on talking to research scientists at Brain, a surprising number have said their professors were too busy to help them much, compared to their labmates.
-And if you're stuck figuring out research with your labmates, then your labmates in an industry lab will include people who've finished a PhD.
+And if you're stuck figuring out research with your labmates, then your labmates in an industry lab will include people who've already navigated a PhD.
 Fewer people are *obligated* to give you mentorship, but more people *could* give you mentorship.

-If you figure out whether your boss / advisor will be good before making a decision, that solves everything, but doing so is easier said than done.
+If you figure out whether your boss / advisor will be good before signing anything, that solves everything, but doing so is easier said than done.
 Everyone I know who's left Google did so because they didn't get along with their manager, and to me it feels like a cosmic roll of the dice whether that happens or not.
 Getting a good professor is a similar roll with higher stakes.
 A PhD advisor has more power over your life than a manager does.

-I think the grad student $$\rightarrow$$ advisor relationship can be felt out more if you make good use of visit days, and talk to current PhD students instead of the professor.
+I think the grad student $$\rightarrow$$ advisor relationship can be felt out more if you make good use of visit days, and talk to current PhD students to get their take on how things are going.
-That gives you slightly better odds than industry offers (although you might be able to get the same level of access if you're good at pestering recruiters).
+So the stakes are higher, but you do have slightly better odds.
+(Although you might be able to get the same level of access for industry if you're good at pestering recruiters.)

 I got lucky and had mentors in industry who encouraged me to consider where the field was going.
 I think on expectation, if I was in a PhD program,